Meteorologist Salary

 The industry you work in, as well as your employer, can also impact your meteorologist salary.
 For example, working for the South African Weather Service may offer different salary and benefit packages than working for a private meteorological consulting firm or an airline.

-Furthermore, the type of work you do can also impact your salary.
+The type of work you do can also impact your salary.
 Meteorologists who work in research and development may earn higher salaries than those who work in operational forecasting.
 Similarly, those who work in management positions may earn more than those in entry-level positions.

 It is important to research potential employers and industries to determine which may offer the best salary and benefits package for your career goals.